 Luckily, you can work to optimize your website in ways that’ll make it more likely to appear in one of these SERP features.
 Let’s dive in.

 A Featured Snippet is a box that appears on top of all the other search results.
-It showcases, according to Google’s algorithm, the most helpful answer to the user’s query, along with the link to the website that provides it.
+It showcases what Google’s algorithm deems the most helpful answer to the user’s query, along with the link to the website that provides it.

 Here are some ways you can set up your site for Featured Snippets:

-- Beef up your content marketing efforts (more than 99% of featured snippets are extracted from content that ranks in the top 10 positions).
+- Beef up your content marketing efforts (almost all Featured Snippets are extracted from content that ranks in the top 10 positions).

 - Use SEMrush to study your competition and learn what they’ve done to obtain snippet space.